hashicorp/terraform-provider-vault/website/docs/r/managed_keys.html.md

 # vault\_managed\_keys

-A resource that configures [Managed Keys](https://www.vaultproject.io/docs/enterprise/managed-keys) in Vault.
+A resource that manages the lifecycle of all [Managed Keys](https://www.vaultproject.io/docs/enterprise/managed-keys) in Vault.

 **Note** this feature is available only with Vault Enterprise.